 The type or size of packing in which the goods are sold; for example, packets of 20 cigarettes.

 In the majority of cases, you should be able to find the information you need on our website at www.hmrc.gov.uk.
-If you cannot find the answer there, your first point of contact should be the Excise Helpline on 0300 200 3700.
+If you cannot find the answer there, your first point of contact should be the Helpline on Telephone: 0300 200 3700.

-If you have a problem with the EMCS registration and enrolment process, you should contact the EMCS Online Services Helpdesk on 0300 200 3701.
+If you have a problem with the EMCS registration and enrolment process, you should contact the EMCS Online Services Helpdesk on Telephone: 0300 200 3701.